unisi-tech/unisi/README.md

 ```
 calling the method
 def accept(self, value)
-causes  a call changed handler if it defined, otherwise just save value to self.value
+causes  a call changed handler if it defined, otherwise just save value to the element 'value'.

 ### Button ###
 Normal button.